furnaso-shade/UR5/README.md

 # UR5
-inverse kinematic verification of UR5 robotic arm
+inverse kinematic verification of a cool ass robot